What is the Hiring Toolkit?

 What is Paylocity?

 Paylocity is our all-in-one HR system that is primarily used for payroll.
-Hourly employees can access their timesheet, pay stubs, w2 tax form, and request time off.
+Hourly employees can access their timesheets, pay stubs, w2 tax forms, and request time off.

 How do I register in Paylocity?